msysbio/microbetag/docs/tutorials_otf/abd_only.md

 ![settings](../_static/img/app/parameters_no_net.png)

-For a thorough description of these parameters, please check the table on the [Run microbetag Cytoscape app](mgg_totorials.md) tutorial as well as the relative [FAQs](../faq.md#setting-the-parameters-right).
+For a thorough description of these parameters, please check the table on the [Input files and mandatory parameters](../tutorials_core/input.md) tutorial, as well as the relative [FAQs](../faq.md#setting-the-parameters-right).

-Please make sure you set the input type as `abundance_table` and you select the correct [taxonomy scheme](input.md#input-files).
+Please make sure you set the input type as `abundance_table` and you select the correct [taxonomy scheme](../tutorials_core/input.md#basic-parameters).
 It is crucial to also set the [FlashWeave related parameters](../faq.md#when-to-enable-the-sensitive-and-heterogeneous-arguments) in a way they address your abundance table idiosyncrasy.
 <!-- In this case, we need `microbetag` to come up with a network as we only provide an abundance table; thus, we set the `Choose input type` to `abundance_table`.  -->
 In our tutorial example, since the taxonomy scheme was Silva we choose this to map our taxa against.